Student Work Placement Program

 To qualify for the program, either:

-1. the position needs to have a biotechnology or healthcare focus or
+1. the position needs to have a biotechnology/biosciences or healthcare focus (with an overlap with the bio-economy) or

-2. the employer needs to have a biotechnology or healthcare focus.
+2. the employer needs to have a biotechnology/biosciences or healthcare focus (with an overlap with the bio-economy).

 Participant/ Student must be:

 • Enrolled as a full-time or part-time student at a Canadian post-secondary education institution.
-Including undergrad, Masters, PhD or post-graduate students.
+Including CEGEP, College, undergrad, Masters, PhD or post-graduate students.
+Students can be registered in STEM, healthcare, business and all other programs.

 • A Canadian citizen, permanent resident, or persons to whom refugee protection has been conferred and legally entitled to work in Canada in accordance with relevant provincial or territorial legislation and regulations